purescript-polyform/polyform/README.md

 # purescript-polyform

-Validation toolkit plus alternative codec type formulation.
+Validation toolkit with a bit different codec type formulation called `Dual`.

-Sorry for this sparse docs.
+Sorry for these sparse docs.
 I hope to extend them soon.
-Till then it is just better to take a look at the real world examples (json duals etc.) in the `lambdaterms/purescript-polyform-validators` repo.
+Till then it is just better to take a look at the real world examples (json duals, urlencode validators etc.) in the `lambdaterms/purescript-polyform-validators` repo.

 ## Core types